Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Soul sleep- false teaching stating that man's soul lies dormant in the grave until it is joined with the resurrection body.

-Staunch- faithful, true, reliable, loyal, devoted, avid.
+Staunch- faithful, true, reliable, loyal, dedicated, devoted, avid.

 Stipulate- require, demand.
-Prerequisite, mandate, requisite.
+Prerequisite, mandate, requisite, precondition.

 Stoicism- a philosophy that teaches being free from passion and passively accepting everything in life as inevidable.